Dining Out

 Miscellaneous:

 • In 2010 the state of Massachusetts enacted the Food Allergy Awareness Act, and it is now a law in this state that allergen info be posted in kitchens, staff trained on allergens, and a notation made on menus, asking patrons to inform server if they have a food allergy.
+In 2012, the State of Rhode Island passed a similar food allergen awareness bill.
+MORE states need to get on board with this.

 • The Food Allergy & Anaphylaxis Network (FAAN) &The National Restaurant Association (NRA) developed guidelines (in the form of a booklet) for restaurants entitled “Welcoming Guests with Food Allergies” to help ensure allergen safety in restaurants.
 For more information Visit FAAN’s site: http://www.foodallergy.com